 With fewer opponents behind us, I am happy to increase the sizing a bit and play a slightly bigger pot against the blinds.
 I don’t want to raise too much as I am still potentially acting first post-flop if someone in position calls.
 I am also dissuading the blinds to call which is no bad thing in tournaments.
 I am likely to have a wider range from here so I have no problem with them just folding.

 This may seem counter intuitive to some.
 Why raise more with a wider range?
 I want to play bigger pots when I have positional advantage.
 Sure, sometimes I will be light but sometimes I will be strong too.
 I want to charge the blinds more than the minimum to play against my wider range.
 By making it 2.5x I am also protecting myself against 3 bet bluffs a little more.
 Consider a min raise from the button.
 The big blind is far more likely to 3 bet bluff that than a bigger raise.

-Notice – my pre-flop raises changes based on position – it doesn’t change based on hand strength.
-Therefore, it is logically consistent as I am raising 2.5x from late position with A-A and K-6s.
+Notice that my pre-flop raise size changes based on position NOT on hand strength.
+I am staying logically consistent raising 2.5x from late position with A-A, 7-8 and K-6s.

 Everyone and their dog are loving the small ball approach these days.
 The standard small raise is popular and with good reason – it works.
 One of the results of this is that you have to defend your big blind more.
 It means calling raises with hands you won’t necessarily want to but pot odds and solid poker tournament strategy dictate you must.
 Let’s look at a quick example to illustrate this.

 Player A- 42,500